Visiting Students' Elective Programme

 Please note that the application round is now closed, and the application form is no longer available.

-The next application round opens in July 2014 for elective placements starting between January-April 2015.
+The next application round will open in November 2014 for elective placements starting between May - August 2015.

 Please email firstname.lastname@example.org if you have any questions.

 Thank you for your interest in the Barts and The London Visiting Electives Programme.

 How to apply

 The elective programme opens for applications 3 times during the year: July, November and March.
 The time you should apply depends on when you would like to undertake your elective:

 |Programme open...||...for electives beginning in|